OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 ##### Dreadful Word

-*Prerequisite: 7th level*
+_Prerequisite: 7th level_

-You can cast *confusion* once using a warlock spell slot.
+You can cast _confusion_ once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 ##### Eldritch Sight

-You can cast *detect magic* at will, without expending a spell slot.
+You can cast _detect magic_ at will, without expending a spell slot.

 ##### Eldritch Spear

-*Prerequisite:* eldritch blast *cantrip*
+_Prerequisite: Eldritch Blast cantrip_

-When you cast *eldritch blast*, its range is 300 feet.
+When you cast _eldritch blast_, its range is 300 feet.

 ##### Eyes of the Rune Keeper